nodejs/node/CONTRIBUTING.md

 fellow contributors, as well as to the community, will reflect back not only on yourself but on the project as a whole.
-The Code of Conduct is designed and intended, above all else, to help establish a culture within the project that allows anyone and everyone who wants to continue to feel safe doing so.
+The Code of Conduct is designed and intended, above all else, to help establish a culture within the project that allows anyone and everyone who wants to contribute to feel safe doing so.

 Should any individual act in any way that is considered in violation of the [Code of Conduct][], corrective actions will be taken.
 It is possible, however,